AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 >[!SUCCESS]
 >
->You have now enabled the app for A/B tests and used an A/B test using Adobe Target and the Adobe Journey Optimizer - Decisioning extension for the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+>You have now enabled the app for A/B tests and displayed the results of an A/B test using Adobe Target and the Adobe Journey Optimizer - Decisioning extension for the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
 If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[Conclusion and next steps](conclusion.md)**